 This article is the final project submitted by the authors as a part of their coursework in Executive Programme in Algorithmic Trading (EPAT) at QuantInsti.
 Do check our Projects page and have a look at what our students are building.

-where Wi is the weight of the stock ‘i’ in index.
+where Wi is the weight of the stock ‘i’ in the index.
 The variance of index can be calculated using the

-The profit in dispersion trading comes from the fact that correlation mean reverts and if one has bought correlation then the realized volatilities of individual stock will be higher in comparison to the realized volatility of the index..
+The profit in dispersion trading comes from the fact that correlation mean reverts and if one has bought correlation then the realized volatilities of an individual stock will be higher in comparison to the realized volatility of the index.
 Driessen argues that achieving a profit in dispersion strategy is only possible by the negative correlation risk premium.
 But it can be achieved from the overpricing of index options in relation to the individual stock options.
 Hence selling the index option and buying the option on its components and hedging it further with future contracts to remain delta neutral all the time can also be a profitable trade.

 The profit for a hedged option can be calculated by:

 Where θ = time – decay in dollars; n = standardise move ; N= normalized Vega